Pulled Pork Sandwich with Coleslaw

 For the Sandwich

-• Bakery fresh buns – Use a hefty bun that won’t sog quickly.
+• Bakery fresh buns – Use a hefty bun that won’t get soggy; I like to toast mine lightly for extra texture.

-• Extra BBQ sauce – Add as much as you like!
+• Extra BBQ sauce – Add as much as you like to suit your taste.

-• Coleslaw – Use your favorite or a bagged coleslaw mix with dressing
+• Coleslaw – Use your favorite coleslaw or a bagged mix with dressing for convenience.

 For Quick Pickled Red Onions